computational-linguistics-class/computational-linguistics-class.github.io/assignment3.md

 > $cosine(\vec{v}, \vec{w}) = \frac{\vec{v} \cdot \vec{w}}{\|\vec{v}\| \|\vec{w}\|} = \frac{\sum_{i=1}^{N}{v_iw_i}}{\sqrt{\sum_{i=1}^{N}{v_i^2}} \sqrt{\sum_{i=1}^{N}{w_i^2}}} $

 The cosine value ranges from 1 for vectors pointing in the same direction, through 0 for vectors that are orthogonal, to -1 for vectors pointing in opposite directions.
-Since our term-document matrix contains raw frequency counts, it is non-negative, so the cosine for its vectors will range from 0–1.
+Since our term-document matrix contains raw frequency counts, it is non-negative, so the cosine for its vectors will range from 0 to 1.
 1 means that the vectors are identical, 0 means that they are totally dissimilar.

 Please implement `compute_cosine_similarity`, and for each play in the corpus, score how similar each other play is to it.
 Which plays are the closet to each other in vector space (ignoring self similarity)?
 Which plays are the most distant from each other?

 ## How do I know if my rankings are good?

 First, read all of the plays.
 Then perform at least three of them.
 Now that you are a true thespian, you should have a good intuition for the central themes in the plays.
 Alternately, take a look at [this grouping of Shakespeare’s plays into Tragedies, Comedies and Histories](https://en.wikipedia.org/wiki/Shakespeare%27s_plays#Canonical_plays).
 Do plays that are thematically similar to the one that you're ranking appear among its most similar plays, according to cosine similarity?
 Another clue that you're doing the right thing is if a play has a cosine of 1 with itself.
 If that's not the case, then you've messed something up.
 Another good hint, is that there are a ton of pays about Henry.
 They'll probably be similar to each other.

 # Measuring word similarity